msapina/starter-hugo-academic-prva/content/publication/Persistence-and-severity-of-cutaneous/index.md

 ---
-title: " Persistence and Severity of Cutaneous Manifestations in IgA Vasculitis Is Associated with Development of IgA Vasculitis Nephritis in Children.
-Dermatology "
+title: " Persistence and Severity of Cutaneous Manifestations in IgA Vasculitis Is Associated with Development of IgA Vasculitis Nephritis in Children "
 publication_types:
   - "2"
 authors: